-Department of Social Services; Virginia Department Mental Health, Mental Retardation
+Services; Virginia Department Mental Health, Mental Retardation and Substance Abuse

-Technical Assistant: Any person employed by [,] or under [an extended] contract to [,] a local enforcing agency for enforcing the SFPC.
-[For the purposes of this definition, an extended contract shall be a contract with an aggregate term of eighteen months or longer.]
+Services; Virginia Department of Education or Virginia Department of Juvenile Justice (Groups agency for enforcing the SFPC.
+For the purposes of this definition, an extended contract shall be a contract with an aggregate term of 18 months or longer.